Truth be told, I’m not sure how it happened. But sometime last year, the allure of hammock camping became too intriguing to resist.

 To anyone interested in trying hammock camping, I have a few pieces of advice.

 Third, you can learn an awful lot from YouTube.
 That’s not normally my favorite outlet for learning, but it’s hard to find a ton of information out there.
-Manufacturer’s websites are informative for products and not much else.
+Manufacturer’s websites are informative about products and not much else.